 Whispers & Shouts

 Now I know—and highly respect—how my body has limits.
-If I’m going in directions where I should not go, it’s my body that objects first—not my soul.
-I now pay close attention to what my body says.
-Even when it says something I vehemently disagree with.
+If I’m going in detrimental directions, my body objects first—not my soul.
+I now pay close attention to what my body says, even when it says something I vehemently disagree with.

 My bodywork therapist says she has a client with a left arm that acts up.
-When my therapist first asked this woman what the arm was about, the woman said, “Oh, that.
+When she first asked this woman what the arm was about, the woman said, “Oh, that.
 That’s the unhealed mother part of me.”

-Not everyone has a tense relationship with a parent, but this example illustrates how the unhealed parts of our soul can show up in the unhealed parts of our body.
-I now see God at work around me and within me.
-Sometimes it’s through these intuitive nudgings that I do not always understand at first, and sometimes it’s through the aches and messages from my body.
+Not everyone has a tense relationship with a parent, but this example illustrates how the unhealed parts of our soul can show up in the unhealed parts of our bodies.
+Sometimes our bodies shout.
+Sometimes they whisper.